 By the looks of it, we’re not the only ones with doubts.
 It’s three or four years since the smartwatch’s early adopters started loudly proclaiming the disruption and death of its mechanical cousins.

-An example last year in TechCrunch, in an article responding to the fact that market leader Apple Watch was outselling Rolex and Omega: ‘It’s not surprising that the Apple Watch outsold Rolex and Omega and other luxury watch makers.
+An example from TechCrunch in 2017, in an article responding to the fact that market leader Apple Watch was outselling Rolex and Omega: ‘It’s not surprising that the Apple Watch outsold Rolex and Omega and other luxury watch makers.
 What is surprising is that Rolex and Omega are still fighting this losing battle.’

 The numbers appeared to be on the tech evangelists’ side: exports of non-electronic Swiss watches fell 15% in volume terms between 2014 and 2016, according to the Fédération de L'industrie Horlogère Suisse (FHS to its friends).